retroelec/T-HMI-C64/README.md

 - no tape/disk drive emulation (and no plans to do this)
 - timing issues (probably not resolvable because of too low performance)
 - "illegal instructions" test suite fails
+- rarly CPU is blocked after loading a game
 - some games have graphic errors
 - some games are not working at all